-- enjoy the design process, develop an appreciation of its elegance and power - develop knowledge, understanding and skills from different disciplines to design and create solutions to problems using the design cycle - use and apply technology effectively as a means to access, process and communicate information, model and create solutions, and to solve problems - develop an appreciation of the impact of design innovations for life, global society and environments - appreciate past, present and emerging design within cultural, political, social, historical and environmental contexts - develop respect for others' viewpoints and appreciate alternative solutions to problems - act with integrity and honesty, and take responsibility for their own actions developing effective working practices.
+- Enjoy the design process, develop an appreciation of its elegance and power - develop knowledge, understanding and skills from different disciplines to design and create solutions to problems using the design cycle - use and apply technology effectively as a means to access, process and communicate information, model and create solutions, and to solve problems - develop an appreciation of the impact of design innovations for life, global society and environments - appreciate past, present and emerging design within cultural, political, social, historical and environmental contexts - develop respect for others' viewpoints and appreciate alternative solutions to problems - act with integrity and honesty, and take responsibility for their own actions developing effective working practices.

 Topic/Unit Name Main Content Tentative Time Frame 1.
-Submerged (First Lego League project - robot game optional) Researching the theme 'Submerged' - exploring the ocean and our responsibilities in having a healthy ocean to support the future.
-Understanding the importance of documentation of our process.
+Unearthed - (First Lego League project - robot game optional) Researching the theme 'Unearthed' - exploring archeaology and preserving the earth and found artefacts.
+Understanding the importance of the documentation of our process.
 Exploring our strengths in Design through the use of the Design cycle.
+Practicing using the Design documentation in preparation for M5.
 August - November 2.
 Living together in a highly interconnected world - designing a board game Following the design cycle to design and create a board game.
 Investigating how to create connections between people and communities.
 Researching topics to include in a board game that connects people.
 December - March 3.
-Mock E-portfolio - You are never too small to make a difference.
-Using a past e-portfolio task.
+Mock E-portfolio - Future Cities Using a past e-portfolio task.
 Identifying a problem.
 Researching a specific target audience.
 Developing a design brief.
 Developing a design specification.
-Developing a design solution using sketches, 3D modelling and other prototyping techniques.
-Evaluating against design specification.
 March - June

+Developing a design solution using sketches, 3D modelling and other prototyping

+techniques.

+• Evaluating against design specification.